RemagOfficial/Tasty-Planet-1-Level-Editor/README.md

 # Requirements

-To run the python file you will need PySimpleGUI installed as it is used for the GUI
+To run the python file you will need PySimpleGUI installed as it is used for the GUI you will also need python but i shouldnt have to say that